 3. Then this command: sudo rm -of iTunes.app/

 4. Enter your password when/if you are asked, then press the Return key.

 5. This command will remove iTunes from your Mac immediately.

 6. Now reinstall iTunes.
-Simply go to the iTunes download page, and download the installer to your hard drive and after your download, then double click the itunes.dmg file to install.
+Go to the iTunes download page, download the installer to your hard drive after your download, then double-click the itunes.dmg file to install.

 As Recommended in Apple FAQ Page for iTunes Not Responding:

-1. Restart computer, right mouse click iTunes icon and select "Run As Administrator".
+- Restart the computer, right mouse click the iTunes icon, and select "Run As Administrator".

-2. Shut down iTunes, open Task Manager, In the "Processes" Tab, select the file APSDaemon.exe and click End Process button, reopen iTunes to see whether it is working.
+- Shut down iTunes and open Task Manager, In the "Processes" Tab, select the file APSDaemon.exe and, click the End Process button, reopen iTunes to see whether it works.
 If working, the chief culprit of iTunes not responding error is the APSDaemon.exe file.